surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Condition</b> Specify any of the following condition types
    - Greater than
    - Less than
-   - Between,
+   - Between
-   - Not Between,
+   - Not Between
-   - equal to, duplicates values,
+   - equal to, duplicates values
-   -  Top 10 Items,
+   -  Top 10 Items
-   -  Bottom 10 Items,
+   -  Bottom 10 Items
-   - Above Average,
+   - Above Average
-   -  Below Average.
+   -  Below Average

 - <b>Format on</b> Specify a measure field on which you want to apply format.